 The course will use a variety of assessment methods.
 Assessment is used to enhance your learning rather than simply to test it.
+We use a variety of assessment methods.
 For most of the modules associated with this course, your assessment will be through the following types of assessment.

-Written Exercises (Essays):
+Written Exercises (Essays)